bernhardAxonIvy/doc/source/designer-guide/introduction/common-ui-components.rst

 ====================

-Axon Ivy uses some UI components that are widely used in the UI panels of the product.
+|axon-ivy| uses some UI components that are widely used in the UI panels
+of the product.
 This chapter introduces these components.